Hugh Quarshie

-Hugh Anthony Quarshie (born 22 December 1954) is a Ghanaian-born British actor.
+Hugh Quarshie is a Ghanaian-born British actor.
 He is known for his long-running role as Ric Griffin on the BBC One medical drama Holby City (2001–20), and for playing Captain Panaka in the Star Wars film Episode I – The Phantom Menace (1999).

-He is also known for stage roles with the Royal Shakespeare Company, of which he has been a member since 1981 and an associate since 2005.
-His film work includes Highlander, Nightbreed and Fantastic Beasts: The Crimes of Grindelwald.
-In 1987, he was nominated for the Laurence Olivier Award for Best Actor and in 2022 he was nominated for the British Academy Television Award for Best Actor for playing Neville Lawrence in Stephen (2021).
-He has also won a Critics' Circle Theatre Award and an Emmy Award.
+He is also known for stage roles with the Royal Shakespeare Company.
+His film work includes Highlander, Nightbreed, and Fantastic Beasts: The Crimes of Grindelwald.

-Early life
+Early life and education

-A member of the Euro-African community of Ghana, Quarshie is of mixed Ghanaian, English and Dutch ancestry.
-He was born in Accra, Ghana, to Emma Wilhelmina (née Phillips; 1917–2004) and Richard Quarshie (1913–2006).
-His mother was of chiefly ancestry; her relatives currently serve as the chiefs of the Ghanaian village of Abii.

-Hugh emigrated with his family to the United Kingdom at the age of three.
-He was educated at Bryanston School in Dorset and Dean Close School in Cheltenham, Gloucestershire (during which time he played the role of Othello at the Tuckwell Theatre), before reading PPE at Christ Church, Oxford.
+Hugh Quarshie was born in Accra, Ghana.
+He emigrated with his family to the United Kingdom at the age of three.

+He studied PPE at Christ Church, Oxford.

 Career

 Quarshie had considered becoming a journalist before taking up acting.

-He is a member of the Royal Shakespeare Company (RSC), and has appeared in many stage productions and television programmes, including the serial Behaving Badly with Judi Dench.
+He has been a member of the Royal Shakespeare Company (RSC) since 1981 and an associate since 2005 and has appeared in many stage productions.

+He has also appeared in many television programmes, including the serial Behaving Badly with Judi Dench.
 He is well known for playing the roles of Sunda Kastagir in Highlander, Captain Panaka in Star Wars: Episode I – The Phantom Menace, and Ric Griffin on the television series Holby City.
-He attended the Star Wars fan event "Star Wars Celebration" in 1999.
 He portrayed Lieutenant Obutu in Wing Commander.

 He appeared in the 2007 two-part Doctor Who episode "Daleks in Manhattan"/"Evolution of the Daleks" as Solomon, the leader of the shanty town Hooverville.
 He headed the cast of Michele Soavi's The Church (1989) as Father Gus, and played Aaron the Moor in the BBC Television Shakespeare's Titus Andronicus.

 Quarshie has also narrated for television.
 His work includes the 2006 documentary Mega Falls of Iguacu (about the Iguaçu Falls), the 2009 adaptation of Small Island, and the 2010 BBC Wildlife series The Great Rift: Africa's Wild Heart.